Get a sun-sational 50% discount with Crunch - deal expires soon!

 If your employer doesn’t follow a disciplinary procedure to dismiss you, and your employer’s disciplinary procedure is contractual, they may be in breach of contract.

-If you believe that your dismissal is unfair and you have 2 years service with your Employer (from your original start date, not from the end of your probationary period) you can bring a claim for unfair dismissal to an Employment Tribunal (ET).
+If you believe that your dismissal is unfair and you have two years service with your employer (from your original start date, not from the end of your probationary period), you can bring a claim for unfair dismissal to an Employment Tribunal (ET).

-The EAT disagreed, saying that the assessment should have taken place during the probationary period and Modus should have foreseen she would have been on holiday at its end; they could have extended the probationary period if they had not been able to complete her assessment before the holiday.
-The EAT felt it was not necessary to imply a term which automatically extended the probationary period.
+The EAT disagreed, saying that the assessment should’ve taken place during the probationary period and Modus should’ve foreseen she would’ve been on holiday at its end; they could’ve extended the probationary period if they hadn’t been able to complete her assessment before the holiday.
+The EAT felt it wasn’t necessary to imply a term which automatically extended the probationary period.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.